alpas/alpasdev/src/main/resources/docs/migrations.md

 <br/>

-Here is an example of column customization.
+Here is an example of columns customization of a fictional `Users` table.

 <span class="line-numbers" data-start="21">